2740267974/c_emission_platform/README.md

+# Cement Production CO₂ Emission Calculator

+A Flutter-based cross-platform application for estimating CO₂ emissions (kg CO₂ per ton) in cement production.

 ---

+## Overview

+This project is an engineering-oriented carbon emission calculation tool designed to estimate the carbon intensity of cement manufacturing processes.

+Users input production-related parameters across multiple stages, and the system automatically calculates total CO₂ emissions per ton of cement, along with detailed breakdown results.

+The software is developed using Flutter to support cross-platform deployment (Android / iOS / Web / Windows).

+---

 ## Application Interface Preview

-### 1️⃣ Main Interface
+### 1️⃣ Main Interface – Modular Input System

-The main interface provides a structured modular input system for cement production parameters.
+The main interface adopts a structured modular design.
-Users can expand each section and input process-related data, including:
+Users can expand each section and input process-related parameters for different stages of cement production.

+Included modules:

 - System configuration
 - Production overview